 How to Apply

-The ideal candidate for this position will have worked in a team environment, has experience in instructional design in higher education, has a passion for improving access to education and has a desire to explore and research how digital technologies can be used in residential, hybrid, and online settings to transform education.
-This role will work within a fast-paced environment to design and develop MOOCs, blended learning, and other digital education environments that are aimed at unlocking new educational opportunities and enabling personalized, engaged, and lifelong learning for the U-M community and learners around the world.
+The ideal candidate for this position will have worked in diverse team environments, has experience in instructional design within higher education, has a passion for improving access to education, and has a desire to explore and research how digital technologies can be used in residential, hybrid, and online settings to transform education.
+Because this position’s focus will be on initiatives within the School of Social Work, a demonstrated interest in the values of the social work community is a plus.

 - Collaborate on the design and evaluation of high-quality online and blended courses